 Across social media, a fascinating and deeply cynical trend is unfolding.
 The very gurus who built empires on "hustle porn"—selling you the dream of non-stop work, sleep deprivation as a badge of honor, and "crushing it" at all costs—are now launching "mindfulness for entrepreneurs," "sustainable success," and "recovery mindset" masterclasses.
 It’s a breathtaking pivot, a grift so perfectly timed it could only be born from the ashes of the culture they helped create.

 This article isn't just about calling out hypocrisy.
 It's a field guide to detecting the pivot pattern, understanding the mechanics of this new market correction being exploited by bad actors, and protecting yourself from paying for the cure to a disease they sold you.
-The hustle hangover is real, but the "recovery" course is often just the next phase of the scam.
+The hustle culture burnout is real, but the "entrepreneur recovery" course is often just the next phase of the scam.
+Let's dissect the 2026 guru trends before you spend another dollar.

 From Grindset to Mindset: Anatomy of a Cynical Rebrand